sjquinney/lcfg-core/README.md

 Copyright (C) 2013-2017 University of Edinburgh.
 All rights reserved.

-This library is free software; you can redistribute it and/or modify it under the terms of the GPL, version 2 or later.
+This library is free software; you can redistribute it and/or modify it under the terms of the GPL, version 2.